Are You Tired, or Is It Low Magnesium? Signs of Magnesium Deficiency

-- Digestive trouble
+- Digestive trouble and constipation

-- Lack of appetite
+- Loss of appetite

 How to test for magnesium deficiency

-The test you want is called the magnesium RBC test.
+For the most accurate results, set up an appointment with your healthcare provider and ask for the magnesium RBC test.
 This test measures the amount of magnesium stored in your red blood cells, which gives you an indication of how much magnesium your body has in reserves in your bones and soft tissues.